luka-casey/PocketSql/README.md

 This project started as a personal tool to get a compact, keyboard-friendly SQL UI running on the ClockworkPi uConsole.
 If you find it useful, drop a star ⭐ and feedback is welcome!

 ---

-If you want, I can:

-* Add a quick table of keyboard shortcuts,
-* Draft `appsettings.Development.json` and `.env` examples,
-* Or format this as a GitHub README file ready to paste into your repo.
-Which would you like?